theobald-software/kb.theobald-software.github.io/content/_xtract-universal/collation-sql-server.md

 ### Xtract Universal

-We want to extract the SAP table 'MAKT' from ECC:
+We want to extract the SAP table *MAKT* from ECC:

 1. Create an table extraction as discribed in our [Online Help](https://help.theobald-software.com/en/xtract-universal/table)
-2. The look-up process dispend the corresponding metadata from our SAP object 'MAKT'.
+2. The look-up process dispend the corresponding metadata from our SAP object *MAKT*.
 ![default_collation_statement](/img/contents/makt_metadata.png){:class="img-responsive"}
-3. Composite primary key of the table fields: 'MANDT', 'MATNR', 'SPRAS'
+3. Composite primary key of the table fields: *MANDT*, *MATNR*, *SPRAS* with unique constraint
-4. SAP field 'SPRAS' is of data type 'LANG' with a length '1'
+4. SAP field *SPRAS* is of data type *LANG* with a length *1*
 5. Creating a simple Where clause statement like
 ```sql
 MATNR = '000000000000000038' AND ( SPRAS  = 'd' OR SPRAS = 'D' )
 ```
-6. **[Load live preview]** results in two data entries - only difference upper- lower case for the field 'SPRAS'
+6. **[Load live preview]** results in two data entries - only difference upper-lower case for the SAP field *SPRAS*
 7. Select a MSSQL server destination for this extraction and press the **[Run]** button
 8. Following error during extraction occurs from the destination
 ```